 In a way, Amazon is pioneering cannabis acceptance in big business the same way Colorado pioneered legalizing recreational cannabis at the state level.
 They are not the first major company to ditch cannabis testing, but they may just be the most influential.

 But with great power comes great responsibility.
 On one hand, the decision will open the labor market significantly for Amazon, at a time when the labor force is still suffering from the impact of COVID-19.
-This increase of the company’s job candidate pool also gives Amazon the opportunity to diversify its workforce, a small step in the right direction for a company whose approach to racial issues has recently fallen under scrutiny.

 On the other hand, there’s a downside to being the guinea pig.
 Amazon is the largest company to stop cannabis testing in the US, and therefore risks the most if they fail to set clear parameters for employees using cannabis recreationally, says cannabis attorney Yvette McDowell.